Mangu/AzureIoTHandsOnLabs/Module2b/readme.md

 1. Create and navigate the Azure IoT Remote Monitoring Pre-Configured Solution (RM-PCS)
 2. Create a device to read a temperature and humidity sensor and send that data to the RM-PCS for display
-3. Create a Stream Analytics job that looks for ëhigh temperatureí alerts and outputs that alert to a queue for further processing
+3. Create a Stream Analytics job that looks for ‚Äòhigh temperature‚Äô alerts and outputs that alert to a queue for further processing
 4. Create an Azure Function that takes that alert, and sends a command to the device to turn on or off an LED depending on the alert condition.

 At the end of this lab you will have a physical IoT device connected to an Azure IoT Gateway (connected via Wifi), sending telemetry data to Azure IoT.